Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Dealing with Tenants Can be Stressful and Costly

-However, with such tenants, recouping your overall investment becomes a different story, because clearly you won’t be able to benefit from receiving market rates.
+However, with such tenants, recouping your overall investment becomes a different story because you won't be able to benefit from receiving market rates.

-Whether it’s a quest for higher rent or to transform a townhouse back to a single-unit dwelling, trying to vacate tenants who pay mandated below-market rates can not only be expensive and time consuming, but also illegal if not handled properly or ethically.
+Whether it's a quest for higher rent or to transform a townhouse back to a single-unit dwelling, trying to vacate tenants who pay mandated below-market rates can be expensive, time-consuming, and illegal if not handled properly or ethically.

-Maintaining rent-controlled or -stabilized tenants also comes with the potential par-for-the course expenses that come with being a landlord, such as collection and eviction fees.
+Maintaining rent-controlled or -stabilized tenants also comes with the potential par-for-the-course expenses of being a landlord, such as collection and eviction fees.

-Whether you purchase a condo or a townhouse, being a property owner has many advantages and rewards, but there are many caveats as well.
+Whether you purchase a condo or a townhouse, being a property owner has many advantages and rewards, but there are also many caveats.

-It's important to lay the groundwork and have experienced professionals working on your side you can make the best decision.
+It's vital to lay the groundwork and have experienced professionals working on your side so you can make the best decision.

 Get Advice From a Local Rental Agent